tuncelm/logs-to-firebase/README.md

 # logs_to_firebase
-Python code read some metrics about CPU and GPU performance and write them in Firebase.
+Python code reads some metrics about CPU and GPU performances and writes them in Google Firebase.
-So you able to monitor the server metrics remotely.
+So you are able to monitor the server metrics remotely.